qmk/qmk_firmware/docs/flashing.md

 2. Wait for the OS to detect the device
 3. Flash a .bin file
     * You will receive a warning about the DFU signature; Just ignore it
-4. Manually reset the device into application mode
+4. Reset the device into application mode (may be done automatically)
+    * If you are building from command line (e.g. `make planck/rev6:default:dfu-util`), make sure that `:leave` is passed to the `DFU_ARGS` variable inside your `rules.mk` (e.g. `DFU_ARGS = -d 0483:df11 -a 0 -s 0x08000000:leave`) so that your device resets after flashing